The Colorful Indian Sarees and their Beautiful Drapes

 This unique drape from Bengal can be worn long or short, depending on the occasion and formality required.

-Which is your favourite drape?
+Which is your favorite drape?

 Guest Author: Dina Udupa